 - Third-party money manager (TPMM) recommendations

-The asset allocation and collection of investments that will characterize your portfolio are dependent on the factors listed above.
-However, Foresight admittedly has some investments it prefers, such as equities, exchange-traded funds (ETFs), mutual funds, U.S. government securities, municipal securities, corporate debt securities and options.
-Furthermore, the firm states in its Form ADV that it sometimes invests in hedge funds and private equity funds.
+Your portfolio's asset allocation is dependent on the factors listed above.
+Foresight will implement the asset allocation primarily with equities, exchange-traded funds, mutual funds, U.S. government securities, municipal securities, corporate debt securities and options.
+When appropriate, the firm may also invest in hedge funds and private equity funds.

 Fees Under Foresight Wealth Management